rahulkj/rahulkj.github.io/_posts/2023-10-20-install-k8s-rpi4.md

 * Repeat this on all the nodes

-## Install kubernetes cli's on all raspberry pi's
+## Install kubernetes cli's on all Raspberry pi's

 * Lets install the required cli's to setup kubernetes
 ```